Kartini Muljadi: Sumber Waras case

-Family
+Personal life and death

-Kartini was married to Djojo Muljadi (Liem Tjing Hien, 1915-1973), who was a notary and had served as secretary of Sing Ming Hui in 1950 and as its president from 1953-55.
+Kartini was married to Djojo Muljadi (Liem Tjing Hien, 1915–1973), who was a notary and had served as secretary of Sing Ming Hui in 1950 and as its president from 1953 to 1955.
 They had four children: Sutjipto Husodo Muljadi, Dian Mulyani Muljadi, Gunawan S. Muljadi and Handojo Selamet Muljadi.

 Oldest son Sutjipto owns oil services company PT Mulia Graha Abadi.
 Daughter Dian is a magazine editor and socialite and runs an online media portal called Fimela.
 Third child, Gunawan, runs Kartini's law firm and GNC company in Indonesia together with his wife Nancy.
 Youngest son, Handojo, leads Tempo Scan Pacific.

-Kartini has 10 grandchildren.
-Shawn Muljadi, Tania Muljadi, and Richard Muljadi is the children of Sutjipto.
-Putri Soedarjo, Mita Soedarjo, and Dita Soedarjo is the children of Dian.
+Kartini had 10 grandchildren.
+Shawn Muljadi, Tania Muljadi, and Richard Muljadi are the children of Sutjipto.
+Putri Soedarjo, Mita Soedarjo, and Dita Soedarjo are the children of Dian.
 Evy (a.k.a.
 Kaden) is the only daughter of Gunawan.
 Lastly, Handojo has three sons; Winston, Howard, and Stuart.

-Kartini is the grandmother of socialite Richard Muljadi, who gained notoriety for showing off his lavish spending habits on social media, including buying a Mitsubishi Outlander car for one of his pet dogs.
+Kartini was the grandmother of controversial socialite Richard Muljadi, who gained notoriety for showing off his lavish spending habits on social media, including buying a Mitsubishi Outlander car for one of his pet dogs.
 Richard was in August 2018 arrested for snorting cocaine in the toilet of a restaurant at South Jakarta's Pacific Place mall.
 He was sentenced in February 2019 to 18 months of rehabilitation.

+Muljadi died on 20 October 2025, at the age of 95.